Obesity in Children

 - Gallbladder and liver disease

-- A higher risk of obesity when he is an adult
+- A higher risk of obesity as an adult

 How is obesity treated?

-- Lifestyle changes are the first step in treating obesity.
-These include making healthy food choices and getting regular physical activity.
+- Lifestyle changes include making healthy food choices and getting regular physical activity.

-- Other treatments may be suggested by your caregiver if your child is older and has medical problems caused by obesity.
+- Other treatments may be suggested by your healthcare provider if your child is older and has medical problems caused by obesity.
 These treatments are used in addition to lifestyle changes to treat severe obesity.
-There is medicine that decreases the amount of fat your child's body absorbs from the food he eats.
-Another treatment is surgery to insert a gastric band or bypass part of your child's stomach.
+Medicine may be given to decrease the amount of fat your child's body absorbs from the food he or she eats.

 What eating changes can our family make?